 A Note from the Editor:

 There is no shame or judgment here!
 Knowing the psychosocial causes of anxiety can help you learn how to handle your anxiety.
-If you are suffering from anxiety and need support, do not hesitate to reach out to someone you trust or talk to us on our forums.
+If you are suffering from anxiety and need support, do not hesitate to reach out to someone you trust.
 You can overcome your anxiety starting today.

 TweetablesBeing in a constant state of #ANXIETY is #UNHEALTHY learn to #OVERCOME your anxiety today!
 Click To Tweet You can overcome your anxiety starting today.
 Click To Tweet There is no shame or judgement here #MentalIllness Click To Tweet